Electrical Problems That Are Common During Hurricane Season

 One of the best ways to protect your home from electrical problems during hurricane season is to invest in a whole-home generator.
 When your power goes out, there is no telling if it will be hours, days, or even weeks until it comes back on.
 This can lead to problems such as unexpected hotel bills and wasted food!
 Purchasing a Generac® generator gives you peace of mind as it is the number one choice of whole-home generators among homeowners across the nation.
 This trust and popularity are due to their remote monitoring and intuitive operating.
 A Generac® whole-home generator makes a terrific addition to any home in danger of electrical problems.

 Hurricane season puts a lot of South Florida residents on edge but with the right electricians, it does not have to.
-Whether you need a pre-season inspection to make sure your home is hurricane protected, you are ready to install a whole-home generator, or you expect power line problems or water damage during the season, Art Plumbing, AC & Electric is here for you!
+Whether you need a pre-season inspection to make sure your home is hurricane protected, you are ready to install a whole-home generator, or you expect power line problems or water damage during the season, Art Plumbing, Air Conditioning & Electric is here for you!
 Give us a call today at 1-800-475-1504!